Advanced metrics for WordPress and PHP hosting

 Chart of average CPU usage that hides a peak value.

-Chart of max CPU usage provides missing information.
+Chart of max CPU usage that provides missing information.

 Learn more about ServerPilot’s features for hosting WordPress and PHP on cloud servers.